Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

-The much weaker constraints on $C_{1}^{SRL(R)}(m_b)$ with respect to on $C_{2}^{SRL(R)}(m_b)$ are also due to the fact that contributions from the latter always provide the leading contributions to the hard kernels $T_{ij}(u)$.
-For the decay modes where $L^-$ is a light pseudoscalar meson, the hadronic matrix elements of these (pseudo-)scalar four-quark operators, although being formally power-suppressed, would be chirally-enhanced by the factor $2\mu_{p}/\overline{m}_{b}(\mu)$, and hence not much suppressed numerically for realistic bottom-quark masses~\cite{Beneke:2001ev,Beneke:2003zv}.
-This explains the important role played by these (pseudo-)scalar four-quark operators in non-leptonic $B$-meson decays both within the SM~\cite{Beneke:2001ev,Beneke:2003zv}\footnote{Within the SM, the (pseudo-)scalar four-quark operators originate from the Fierz transformation of the penguin operators $Q_{6,8}$; for more details, see \textit{e.g.} refs.~\cite{Beneke:2001ev,Beneke:2003zv}.} and in various NP models~\cite{Beneke:2009eb,Bobeth:2014rra,Chang:2008tf,Cheng:2003im,Cheng:2004jf,Das:2004hq,Hatanaka:2007mp}.
+The much weaker constraints on $C_{1}^{SRL(R)}(m_b)$ with respect to on $C_{2}^{SRL(R)}(m_b)$ are also due to the fact that the latter always provide the leading contributions to the hard kernels $T_{ij}(u)$.
+For the decay modes where $L$ is a light pseudoscalar meson, the hadronic matrix elements of these (pseudo-)scalar four-quark operators, although being formally power-suppressed, would be chirally-enhanced by the factors $2\mu_p(\mu)/(\overline{m}_b(\mu)\mp\overline{m}_c(\mu))$ and hence be not much suppressed numerically for realistic bottom- and charm-quark masses~\cite{Beneke:2001ev,Beneke:2003zv}.
+This explains the important role played by these (pseudo-)scalar four-quark operators in non-leptonic $B$-meson decays both within the SM~\cite{Beneke:2001ev,Beneke:2003zv}\footnote{Within the SM, the (pseudo-)scalar four-quark operators originate from the Fierz transformation of the penguin operators $Q_{6,8}$; for more details see, \textit{e.g.}, refs.~\cite{Beneke:2001ev,Beneke:2003zv}.} and in various NP models~\cite{Beneke:2009eb,Bobeth:2014rra,Chang:2008tf,Cheng:2003im,Cheng:2004jf,Das:2004hq,Hatanaka:2007mp}.